Tag Archive | how to protect vegetables in cold weather

 Miniature Lights for… Warmth?

-miniature lights
+mini lights

 Yes!
 You can use strings of miniature lights to prevent frost from damaging tender transplants in the garden.

 This article originally was written for springtime applications.
 But read through, and you’ll see how the same principles work for cold weather gardening in many regions.
 These lights will keep greens in better condition, sometimes all the way through winter.
-Your cool season greens can produce for weeks or months beyond the early freezes!
+Your cool season greens can produce for weeks or months beyond the first autumn freezes!

 Unpredictable

 It’s amazing to see snow still flying in some of our northern states.
-It is beautiful…to watch on TV.
+It is beautiful to watch… on TV.

 cold frame, with plants